ux-studies/summer-2021/studies/study-0/tasks/task-1/README.md

 # task-1 instructions

-The goal of task-1 is to create and then delete a pod:
+The goal of task-1 is to create a pod, the delete the pod:

 1. Create the pod.
 2. Once the pod is running, delete the pod and wait until the task terminates.